Merzasphor/MWSE/docs/source/lua/type/tes3reference/disable.rst

 disable
 ====================================================================================================

 Hides the reference, stops all scripts for it, detaches all dynamic lights and sounds, and closes any mobile simulation.
+Sets the reference as modified implicitly.

 Returns
 ----------------------------------------------------------------------------------------------------